Rules of the Event Data Protection and Privacy Risk Assessment

 - MUGS: Please bring a mug for breakfast / evening meal drinks.

 - DOGS: Dogs are very welcome on the event.
 But, owners must ensure that they are insured and are personally responsible for their animals.
 We recommend that dogs are kept on leads.
-ABSOLUTELY NO DOGS IN HALL PLEASE.
+ABSOLUTELY NO DOGS IN COMMUNITY CENTRE PLEASE.

 - SAFETY: The organisers reserve the right to refuse entry, require an entrant to retire on safety or other grounds, postpone or cancel the event if weather conditions are bad, disqualify an entrant for infringing the Country Code, or taking shortcuts over fences or farmland off the right of way.

 - COVID: You must not attend this event if you or a close contact has recently been diagnosed with or shown any Covid-19 symptoms, are awaiting test results or are self-isolating under current Government guidance.
 Please be aware that Covid rules in Wales are different from England, Scotland and NI.
 Please remember that face coverings are currently required when inside the community centre.

 COUNTRY CODE: Be safe, plan ahead and follow any signs.
 Leave gates and property as you find them.
 Protect plants and animals and take your litter home.
 Keep dogs under close control.
 Consider other people.